Speedsaver/buildroot-speedsaver-lichee/README.md

 Note: If your machine has more than one core, you can run the second make invocation with the -j option set to the number of cores +1 to accelerate the build process.

-The resulting sdcard.img file in output/speedsaver/images must be flashed on a micro sd card, using dd or another software.
+The resulting .img image file in output/speedsaver/images must be flashed on a micro sd card, using dd or another software.